alcrb/PCPowerStatus/README.md

  ## Install

+// Background & Icon

+Create an Images folder and add your personal background and icon

+// Target a computer

-// Just start the script and target a computer with IP,name or MAC address
+Just start the PowerShell GUI script and insert an IP,name or MAC address